 Read all about Rainbow Hospice Care at FortHealthCare.com/LetsDoThis/Providers.

 Residents in the Fort HealthCare service area are fortunate to be able to rely on many high quality providers of long-term care, should that need exist.
-Long-term care facilities that work closely with Fort HealthCare are Fairhaven in Whitewater, Golden Living in Fort Atkinson, Willowbrook in Lake Mills, Alden Estates of Countryside in Jefferson and the specialty care provider St. Colletta's in Jefferson.
+Long-term care facilities that work closely with Fort HealthCare are Fairhaven in Whitewater, Golden Living in Fort Atkinson, Willowbrook in Lake Mills, Alden Estates of Jefferson and the specialty care provider St. Colletta's in Jefferson.
 St. Coletta's offers residential and vocational programs that embrace the concepts of independence, community inclusion, choice and empowerment.

 Fort HealthCare serves many communities throughout Jefferson County and parts of Walworth and Dane County.
 Clinics are located in Fort Atkinson, Jefferson, Lake Mills, Johnson Creek, Cambridge and Whitewater.